When Locally Linear Embedding Hits Boundary: Introduction

-While several theoretical properties have been discussed in \cite{Wu_Wu:2017,2018arXiv180402811M}, there are more open problems about LLE left.
+While several theoretical properties have been discussed in \cite{Wu_Wu:2017} and \cite{2018arXiv180402811M}, there are more open problems about LLE left.
 In this paper, we are interested in exploring the asymptotic behavior of LLE when the manifold has a boundary.
-First, we show that asymptotically LLE converges to a mixed-type differential operator with degeneracy and calculate the pointwise convergence rate.
-Second, after showing that the asymptotic operator near the boundary involves singular coefficients, we study the 1-dim manifold case, and relate the eigenvalue problem of LLE to a Sturm-Liouville equation.
+First, we show that asymptotically LLE pointwisely converges to a mixed-type differential operator with degeneracy and we calculate the convergence rate.
+Second, after showing that the asymptotic operator near the boundary involves singular coefficients, we study the 1-dim manifold case and relate the eigenvalue problem of LLE to a Sturm-Liouville equation.
 Third, through a series of numerical simulations, we explore the impact of the hyperbolic part of the operator.
-We conjecture that if we can modify LLE by clipping certain points that are close to the boundary, which asymptotically is equivalent to eliminate the hyperbolic part of the operator, then we recover the Laplace-Beltrami operator with the Dirichlet boundary condition.
-This enlightens a new approach to recover the Dirichlet Laplace-Beltrami operator.
+In those simulations, we modify the LLE by clipping certain points that are close to the boundary, which asymptotically is equivalent to eliminating the hyperbolic part of the operator, then we obtain an algorithm that is potential to recover the Laplace-Beltrami operator with the Dirichlet boundary condition.
+This enlightens a new approach to recovering the Dirichlet Laplace-Beltrami operator.
 Fourth, we compare LLE with DM to explain the differences between their behaviors on the boundary.
-Fifth, we show that the essential ingredient of LLE, the barycentric coordinates, naturally leads to a new boundary detection algorithm, which allows the data analyst to apply the traditional approach to recover the Dirichlet Laplace-Beltrami operator.

 The paper is organized in the following way.
-In Section \ref{Section Review}, we review the LLE algorithm, and provide some spectral properties of LLE on the linear algebra level.
-In Section \ref{Section Boundary}, we provide the manifold model when the boundary is not empty that is less discussed in the literature, and develop the asymptotic theory for the LLE matrix, particularly the associated kernel behavior and its relationship with the geometrical structure of the manifold.
-In Section \ref{section numerics}, numerical simulations of LLE are provided.
-In Section \ref{Section Boundary Detection}, an immediate consequence of analyzing LLE, an alternative approach to detect manifold boundary, is provided.
+In Section \ref{Section Review}, we review the LLE algorithm and provide some spectral properties of LLE on the linear algebra level.
+In Section \ref{Section Boundary}, we provide the manifold model when the boundary is not empty, and develop the asymptotic theory for the LLE matrix, particularly the associated kernel behavior and its relationship with the geometrical structure of the manifold.
+In Section \ref{section numerics}, we discuss the clipped LLE which potentially leads to the Laplace-Beltrami operator with the Dirichlet boundary condition.
+Numerical simulations of the clipped LLE are provided.
 The paper is closed with the discussion in Section \ref{Section Concludion}.
-Technical proofs are postponed to the Appendix.
-For the reproducibility purpose, the Matlab code to reproduce figures in this paper can be downloaded from \url{http://hautiengwu.wordpress.com/code/}.
+Technical proofs are postponed to the Appendices.
+For reproducibility purposes, the Matlab code to reproduce figures in this paper can be downloaded from \url{http://hautiengwu.wordpress.com/code/}.